butler-julie/TheProfessorsModule/GitHub.md

 Each folder in this repository represents a different module.
 For this website, we will use the module "Intro_to_Data_Science_Libraries" as an example.
 This module, an introduction to data science libraries, can be found by clicking on the folder on the DSECOP GitHub page or by using [this link](https://github.com/GDS-Education-Community-of-Practice/DSECOP/tree/main/Intro_to_Data_Science_Libraries).

 ## Modules Contents on GitHub
-Each of the modules found on GitHub has three main components:
+Most of the modules found on GitHub has three main components:
 * a README file, which describes the modules with learning outcomes and suggestions from the developer
 * a data set (usually with a .tsv, .csv, or .txt file ending)
 * notebooks, which are named numerically in the order they are to be completed